Supervisor |

 |

 Spatial memory and state-dependent synaptic plasticity in the mouse hippocampus Synaptic plasticity is a leading cellular model to explain behavioural learning and memory.
-However, the relationship between the fast timescale of induction of plasticity and the much slower timescales of behavioural learning is not well understood.
+However, the relationship between the fast timescale of induction of plasticity and the much slower timescale of behavioural learning is not well understood.
+It has been suggested that neuromodulation might serve as a bridge between synaptic and behavioural timescales.
 There is strong experimental evidence that synaptic plasticity is under control by neuromodulators, including acetylcholine and dopamine, which may alter synaptic learning rules both prospectively and retrospectively (Brzosko et al., 2019).
 This project would test the idea that the neuromodulatory state of the network at different phases of memory encoding could help explain how memories are bound together at different timescales.
-To this end, the student would use whole-cell patch-clamp recording in brain slices (Fuchsberger et al., 2022), and multi electrode recording, calcium imaging and optogenetics in behaving animals (Jarzebowski et al., 2022), to understand hippocampal encoding of reward-location in a reward-based spatial memory task.
-Interested students are encouraged to contact the supervisor for more detailed discussion of potential PhD projects. |
+To this end, you would use whole-cell patch-clamp recording in brain slices (Fuchsberger et al., 2022), complemented by multi electrode recording, calcium imaging and optogenetics in behaving animals (Jarzebowski et al., 2022), to understand hippocampal encoding of reward-location in a reward-based spatial memory task.
+Interested students are encouraged to contact the supervisor for more detailed discussion of a potential PhD project in this area. |

 Dr. Jasper Poort